 IN THIS ARTICLE

-In this topic, you will learn how to test and verify AWS GameLift Gem feature integrations on your local machine by using GameLift Local.
+In this topic, you will learn how to test and verify AWS GameLift Gem feature integrations on your local machine by using Amazon GameLift Anywhere .

-With GameLift Local, you can verify the following: (Refer to Set Up GameLift Local )
+With GameLift Anywhere, you can verify the following:

 Your game server is correctly integrated with the Server SDK and is properly communicating with the GameLift service to start new game sessions, accept new players, and report health and status.